 Understanding Achilles Tendon Pain

 When the Achilles tendon is in good health, it can withstand over 12 times your body weight.
-However, if you experience a lack of flexibility and pain because of tendinopathy (overuse), this condition will make things much more difficult for you to manage during physical activity. pain.
+However, if you experience a lack of flexibility and pain because of tendinopathy (overuse), this condition will make things much more difficult for you to manage during physical activity and cause pain.

 There are two main types of Achilles tendon pain, Insertional and Mid-portion.
 The difference between the two kinds refers to where it occurs: inserts at the heel bone (Insertion) vs in between calf and ankle (Mid-portion).